leikareipa/leikareipa.github.io/blog/gemini-advanced-vs-gpt-35-in-operating-a-gui-framework/content.md

 ## Final notes

 As I spend more time with Gemini Advanced, I develop some concerns.
 The model is good at talking but its ability to reason can be superficial and it's not good at following unusual paths.
-This might indicate a weaker model tuned for specific tasks or a stronger model gimped by overzealous guardrails.

 The next version of Gemini reportedly will ship with a very large context window but is otherwise expected to be comparable to the current model.
 Which is to say, the  near-term usefulness of Gemini for coding looks uncertain.